 Jun

-After sunset on the evening of Friday the 30th of June above the western horizon
+During the early hours of Monday the 23rd of June above the NE – E horizon

 if you plan to observe / image this event remember to dress for the conditions